-The weight limit of the standard toilet seat ranges by manufacturer, but the average maximum weight is between 300 pounds and 500 pounds.
+The weight limit of a standard toilet seat ranges by manufacturer, but the average maximum weight is between 300 and 500 pounds.

-Q. How can I find the right size for my toilet?
+Q. How can I find the right size toilet seat for my toilet?

-To find the right size toilet seat for your toilet, measure the length of the toilet seat, the width of the toilet seat, and the distance between the bolts.
+To find the right size toilet seat for your toilet, measure the toilet bowl’s length and width and the distance between the bolts.

 Q. How do you replace the toilet seat?

-You can replace the toilet seat by removing the old bolts from the existing seat with a screwdriver and a socket wrench, then installing the new one with a set of new bolts (metal or plastic usually).
-Pay attention to the amount that you tighten the bolts.
-If you tighten them too much, the seat (or porcelain of the toilet) can crack.
+You can replace the toilet seat by removing the old bolts from the existing seat with a screwdriver and a socket wrench, then installing the new seat with a set of new bolts.
+Pay attention to how much you tighten the bolts.
+If they are too tight, the seat (or even the porcelain of the toilet) can crack.
 If they are too loose, the seat will move around when in use, causing the hinges to bend and break.

 Q. What size are toilet seat bolts?

-The average bolt size is ⅜” x 2 ½”, though other sizes are available for industrial toilets, heavy-duty toilet seats, or specialty toilets.
+The average bolt size is 3/8 by 2 1/2 inches, though other sizes are available for industrial toilets, heavy-duty toilet seats, and specialty toilets.